-6.15 To meet this objective it is necessary to identify those buildings or other features of the Conservation Area that are currently in poor condition and to identify a strategy to secure their renovation.
+6.8 To meet this objective it is necessary to identify those buildings or other features of the Conservation Area that are currently in poor condition and to identify a strategy to secure their renovation.

-6.16 A 'Buildings at Risk' survey is, as its name suggests, a systematic inspection of buildings, looking at their overall condition and specific areas of decay as well as their status in terms of use or vacancy.
-It would normally include a simple photographic record of each building, though not usually comprising more than one photograph per building.
+6.9 A 'Buildings at Risk' survey is, as its name suggests, a systematic inspection of buildings, looking at their overall condition and specific areas of decay as well as their status in terms of use or vacancy.
+It would normally include a simple photographic record of each building, though not usually comprising more than a single photograph per building.

-6.17 Buildings at Risk surveys are frequently restricted to listed buildings but one commissioned by the National Park Authority in 2012-13 also looked at unlisted buildings within the rural Conservation Areas, allowing some overview for each one.
+6.10 Buildings at Risk surveys are frequently restricted to listed buildings but one commissioned by the National Park Authority in 2012-13 also looked at unlisted buildings within the rural Conservation Areas, allowing some overview for each one.

-6.18 Condition monitoring is an on-going process.
+6.11 Condition monitoring is an on-going process.
 This is best achieved at a local level, perhaps led by the Parish Council, which is likely to have better means of informal access to buildings within the village.

-6.19 However, as reported in paragraph 5.5, the historic building stock in Poynings is generally in a good state of repair.
+6.12 However, as previoulsy reported, the historic building stock in Poynings is generally in a good state of repair.